noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

 #Dotnet Diagnostic Tools CLI Design

+## User workflows

+These are canonical examples of the work we'd expect a .Net developer to want to do, and the command line syntax to accomplish that task.
+The goal is for the steps to be clear, easily discoverable, and unsurprising given the developer's knowledge about the concepts and related tools.
+Some of the scenarios are marked [Future suggestion] to indicate we have no intention of building such a feature now, but it demonstrates that the CLI design could be reasonably extended.

+All of the examples below have the following common setup:

+1. A .Net Core application has been built and a runnable binary is available on a given machine
+2. An investigator, who may or may not be the original developer, has at least terminal access to the machine where the application runs
+3. The dotnet SDK has been installed on the machine (this may not be an assumption we want to keep, but lets assume it is true for now)
+4. Source and symbols may or may not exist on the current machine
+5. The current machine may or may not be the one on which the build was performed

+### Ad-hoc Health Monitoring / 1st Level Performance Triage

+The investigator wants to get a high level understanding about how the application is performing.
+This could be proactive investigation during development, or it could be reacting to testing/user feedback for the application in production.
+The investigator wants to look at a set of common performance counters printed to the console.

+    > dotnet tool install -g dotnet-diag
+    > dotnet diag view stats
+    'view stats' requires argument: -p|--process-id <id>
+    Available .Net Core processes:

+     PID  %CPU  %MEM     TIME  COMMAND           ENTRYPOINT
+    1902  78.0   6.0  0:02:19  /usr/bin/dotnet   WebApp1.MyApp.Main
+      74   3.1   1.2  0:19:28  /usr/bin/dotnet   WebApp1.CacheService.Main
+     142   0.1   3.4  1:04:54  /usr/bin/dotnet   Contuso.DiskWatchdog.Main
+    ...

+    > dotnet diag view stats --process-id 1902
+          ASP.Net Requests/sec       1915
+          ASP.Net Latency (ms)         34
+          CPU (%)                    78.2
+          Virtual Memory (MB)        1200
+          GC Heap (MB)                784
+          Threads                      23
+          Threadpool queue length     114
+          Exceptions/sec              1.3
+          ...

+What did this do?
+First we installed our diagnostic tool which is called dotnet-diag using the standard global tools installer.
+Then we ran the 'view stats' command but forgot to specify a process.
+The command helpfully indicated the parameter was required and displayed a list of running processes that have a .Net Core runtime loaded.
+Last we ran the 'view stats' command again with a process id which shows a point in time snapshot of the performance statistics.
+The exact counters to display are TBD, but assume that the list is context sensitive based on the assemblies loaded in the process.

+**Seeing values that refresh periodically in-place**

+    > dotnet diag view stats --processId <id> --monitor ASP.Net Requests/sec       1915
+          ASP.Net Latency (ms)         34
+          CPU (%)                    78.2
+          Virtual Memory (MB)        1200
+          GC Heap (MB)                784
+          Threads                      23
+          Threadpool queue length     114
+          Exceptions/sec              1.3

+      'p' to pause updates, 'r' to resume updates, 'q' to quit

+**Seeing different sets of counters [Future suggestion]**

+    > dotnet diag view stats --processId <id> --profile runtime

+The --profile option could indicate predefined named sets, comma separated lists of counters, or a configuration file that describes

+## Open Questions

+1. Do we want an alternate installation path that doesn't require the SDK?
+2. Do we have a smaller tool which is collector only?
+3. Do we support command line response files?
+4. Do we support '/' style args that are more common on windows or only '--' style args?

+## TODO: comments from the earlier thread

 Capturing some comments from https://github.com/dotnet/diagnostics/issues/85 as a starting point we can edit from.
 This needs cleanup.